bakame-php/aide/src/Error/README.md

 # Aide for Errors

-A collection of class to avoid repeating the same methods on PHP's Enum.
+A Cloak system to help dealing with error reporting in PHP.

 > [!CAUTION]
 > Sub-split of Aide for Error.